+Interestingly, everywhere you look today, society is gauged, measured, and delineated according to weight loss, weight management, and maintaining a slim, streamlined physique.
 The need for panniculectomy surgery, as well as other plastic surgical and reconstructive surgeries associated with massive weight loss procedures have exploded.
 With the enormous incline of weight loss, we as plastic surgeons will continue to see more and more patients requiring panniculectomy-type surgeries to remove the massive hanging pannus (overhanging skin and fat of the abdominal area.)

-Abdominal paniculectomies should be differentiated from a belt lipectomy.
+Abdominal panniculectomies should be differentiated from a belt lipectomy.
 A belt lipectomy usually is associated with direct excision of skin and fat circumferentially around the abdomen as well as the back region above the belt line.
 This is often performed in patients who have had massive weight loss from gastric bypass or bariatric surgery.

-Typically, a dermolipectomy or an abdominal/panniculectomy is removal of loss skin and fat from the lower abdominal area.
+Typically, a dermolipectomy or an abdominal/panniculectomy is the removal of loose skin and fat from the lower abdominal area.
 Tightening of a muscle can often also be performed which would bring the rectus sheath anterior muscle layer to the midline and help tighten up the middle abdominal region.
-Hernias should be evaluated, especially if it’s palpable on clinical examination and should be worked up with an ultrasound and if necessary a CT scan if it’s large.
-It should be referred to a general surgeon and may require the use of Marlex mesh graft reconstruction of the abdominal wall.
-Patients who have undergone gastric bypass surgery, especially with upper midline procedural scars in the past, have shown a significant instance of incisional hernias to the upper midline scar and should be evaluated preoperatively with general surgeon.
+Hernias should be evaluated, especially if it’s palpable on clinical examination, and should be worked up with an ultrasound and if necessary a CT scan if it’s large.
+It should be referred to a general surgeon and may require the use of a Marlex mesh graft reconstruction of the abdominal wall.
+Patients who have undergone gastric bypass surgery, especially with upper midline procedural scars in the past, have shown a significant instance of incisional hernias to the upper midline scar and should be evaluated preoperatively with a general surgeon.

 Other complications can include fluid collections called seroma in which the fluid is formed within the extra abdominal space that was created.
 This may require a secondary drain placement once again and antibiotics.

-Finally, deep venous thrombosis of the legs, which could lead to pulmonary embolus clots in the lungs, can be deadly and patients should have some mobility immediately after surgery, as well as special pneumatic boots within the operating room during the operation to reduce this incidence.
+Finally, deep venous thrombosis of the legs, which could lead to pulmonary embolism clots in the lungs, can be deadly and patients should have some mobility immediately after surgery, as well as special pneumatic boots within the operating room during the operation to reduce this incidence.